 Flanked by the Kastellet and the harbor on either sides, the Gefion fountain is a splendid bronze landmark that regales visitors with stories of a mythical past.
 The dramatic sculpture was designed by Anders Bundgaard between 1897 and 1899, and is one of the largest monuments to grace the streets of Copenhagen.
 The fountain features the Norse goddess Gefjun at the rein of a yoke of oxen.
 If the original Norse saga is to be believed, the four oxen were actually the goddess' sons, who helped her plough the island of Zealand from Sweden.
 The water spurting out of the oxen's nostrils symbolizes the strength that was put into their work.
 While the fountain glistens in the sunlight during the day, at nightfall it takes on a turquoise hue that further enhances the mystical nature of the monument.

 Gazing watchfully over the sparkling Copenhagen harbor, The Little Mermaid is one of the most iconic landmarks of both the city, and the Langelinie Pier where it delicately sits atop a rock.
 Artist Edvard Eriksen sculpted this legendary statue that came to dominate Copenhagen's global imagery in the years that followed its unveiling.
 Built in 1913, the bronze statue is inspired by the fictional work of Danish author Hans Christian Andersen, and depicts the titular mermaid.
-The face of the bronze mermaid was modeled after ballet star Ellen Prince, while Eriksen's wife Eline was the muse for the mermaid's body.
-Although the innocuous mermaid has borne the brunt of several crimes of vandalism over the years, she still adorns the harbor in her beautifully stoic form.
+The face of the bronze mermaid was modeled after ballet star Ellen Prince, while Eriksen's wife Eline was the muse for the mermaid's figure.
+Having withstood vandalism over the years, the mermaid still adorns the harbor in her beautifully stoic form.